 Black Widow got a huge surge in popularity with her many appearances in the MCU.
 That’s not to say her popularity wasn’t t warranted.
 It’s quite the opposite.

 Black Widow is one of the best female superheroes because she needs to be.
 No, scratch that.
-Black Widow is one of the best female superheroes because she has inspired girls all over the world to want and do more.
+Black Widow is one of the best female superheroes because she has inspired girls worldwide to want and do more.

 Spoiler alert…as you’ll see, Jean Grey is the most important female member of the X-Men.
 But don’t discount Storm.
 She’s a very close second.
 What separates Storm from many on this list is that her morals and convictions cannot be swayed.
-She, like Charles Xavier, believes that humans and mutants can live in harmony.
+Like Charles Xavier, she believes that humans and mutants can live in harmony.
 As such, she spends her life fighting for her beliefs.

 Storm is a mutant whose powers allow her absolute control over the weather.
-She can make it snow one minute and during the next minute have a tsunami crush a city.
-The only thing holding her back from placing higher on this list is Marvel’s apprehension in showing just how powerful she is in their movies.
+She can make it snow one minute and have a tsunami crush a city the next minute.
+The only thing holding her back from placing higher on this list is Marvel’s apprehension in showing how powerful she is in their movies.

 If you think I’m talking about Superman, you probably missed the focus of this list.
 I’m talking about Supergirl.